alderon07/godoit/documentation/EMOJI_REFERENCE.md

 # Emoji Reference Guide

-This document defines the standard emojis used throughout the godo project for consistency.
+This document defines the standard emojis used throughout the godoit project for consistency.

 ## Task List Display Emojis